-Cruise Ship Interiors Expo exhibitors, Solarglide, have played an important role in bringing innovative design to the Celebrity Edge, incorporating their signature high performance solar screens.
+Cruise Ship Interiors Expo exhibitors, Solarglide, have played an important role in bringing innovative design to the Celebrity Edge, incorporating their signature high-performance solar screens.

 Read on to find out more about Solarglide's involvement in the project, including what benefits their solar screens provide.

-Celebrity Edge Gets Solarglide’s High Performance Solar Screens
+Celebrity Edge Gets Solarglide’s High-Performance Solar Screens

 When onboard any vessel during daylight hours, both solar glare and solar heat can pose dangers when navigating large cruise vessels, particularly in ports and narrow channels.
 The sun can be a real issue for ships whilst out at sea and can significantly reduce visibility through the navigational windows and make onboard conditions incredibly uncomfortable in the bridge area by heating it up as though it were a greenhouse.

-In September Solarglide, one of the leading suppliers of window covering solutions to the marine industry, supplied its renowned SG Glider solar screens for fitting on the first of the Celebrity Cruise “The Edge” cruise ships being built at Chantiers De l’Atlantique shipyard in France.
+In September Solarglide, one of the leading suppliers of window covering solutions to the marine industry supplied its renowned SG Glider solar screens for fitting on the first of the Celebrity Cruise “The Edge” cruise ships being built at Chantiers De l’Atlantique shipyard in France.
 Weighing in at 117,00 gross registered tons, Celebrity Edge will have a passenger capacity of 2,900 people and is the first of four similar ships.
-The Edge ships have been designed using new 3D techniques and are described as “revolutionary” on every level, including the “Magic Carpet” the world’s first cantilevered, floating platform that reaches heights of 13 storeys above sea level.
+The Edge ships have been designed using new 3D techniques and are described as “revolutionary” on every level, including the “Magic Carpet” the world’s first cantilevered, floating platform that reaches heights of 13 stories above sea level.

 Solarglide's SG Glider solar screens were fitted to all the bridge windows by an appointed outfitting company who worked closely with SOLARGLIDE to ensure each screen fitted to each window with exact precision.
 Once installed, SG Glider solar screens dramatically reduce the incoming solar heat by up to 15°C as well as reducing glare from the sun by 93%.
-The screens are inobtrusive and allow the officers and crew clear visibility whilst navigating the ship.
-This is a hugely important safety criteria for the screens as 100% visibility must be maintained when the screens are in use, so as not to jeopardise the ship’s safety.
+The screens are unobtrusive and allow the officers and crew clear visibility whilst navigating the ship.
+This is hugely important safety criteria for the screens as 100% visibility must be maintained when the screens are in use, so as not to jeopardize the ship’s safety.

-SG Glider solar screens not only benefit the officers and crew, but also put money back into the pocket of the ship owners.
+SG Glider solar screens not only benefit the officers and crew but also put money back into the pocket of the ship owners.
 Up to 15% reduction in air conditioning costs are achievable which is significant on a large bridge such as on Celebrity Edge.
 Vessels with SG Solar Glider solar screens installed on the bridge windows will be 10 -15 degrees cooler inside than vessels without, allowing the air conditioning to be turned down, whilst still maintaining a comfortable environment.